asialalala/TSP-ACO/README.md

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

+## Usage

+To run the project and solve a .tsp file instance using the ACO algorithm, use the provided `run.sh` script.

+**Requirements**
+- Java (e.g., OpenJDK)
+- Python 3 (only if you want to visualize results)
+- Required Python packages (e.g., matplotlib, networkx)
+- Compiled Java classes in out/production/TSP-ACO

+**Running the Algorithm**

+Use the Bash script like this:

+`./run.sh <path_to_tsp_file> [-p]`

+- `<path_to_tsp_file>`: Path to the .tsp input file (required).

+- `-p`: Optional flag to visualize the result using a Python script.

+The script will print the best path and its length.
+If `-p` is provided, the best path will also be passed to the Python visualizer.

 ## Cities Class

 The `Cities` class is responsible for managing the distance matrix between cities.
 It includes: